USS S-22: Royal Navy 1942–1944

-S-22 was decommissioned on 19 June 1942 and was transferred to the United Kingdom for service in the Royal Navy as HMS P.554.
-The Royal Navy returned her to the U.S. Navy at Philadelphia, Pennsylvania, on 11 July 1944.
+S-22 was decommissioned on 19 June 1942, and transferred to the United Kingdom, for service in the Royal Navy, as HMS P.554.
+The Royal Navy returned her to the US Navy at the Philadelphia Navy Yard, on 11 July 1944.

-U.S. Navy 1944–1945
+1944–1945

 S-22 subsequently served as a sonar target at New London and in tests at the U.S. Naval Experimental Facility at Minas Basin, Nova Scotia.

-Disposal
+Fate

 S-22 was struck from the Naval Vessel Register in August 1945.
-Her hulk was sold for scrapping on 16 November 1945 to the North American Smelting Company in Philadelphia.
+Her hulk was sold for scrapping, on 16 November 1945, to the North American Smelting Company, in Philadelphia.